jaredly/geometricart/Roadmap.md

+- [x] extent!
+	- ok this is getting a little weird though.
+I'm not deduping segments correctly.
+- [ ] all visible paths have intersections at points, and guides.
+	- [ ] need to honor limits on circle primitives

 Basic Plan:

 - [x] NEED to dedup mirrored paths.
 Nobody likes having multiple paths in the same place.
 It's just bad.